THE MINES AND MINERALS (DEVELOPMENT AND REGULATION) ACT – 1957

 - Section 4 A(1) and 4 A(2) provide for termination of PL/ML by the Central Government and under sub-para 2 of para 4A by the State Governments, if in their opinion it is expedient in the interest of preservation of natural environment, prevention of pollution, conservation of mineral resources, safety in mines, and other reasons given in the Act.

-- Section 6 defines the maximum area for which a reconnaissance permit, PL or ML may be granted, which is 10,000 sq km, 25 sq km and 10 sq km respectively.
+- Section 6 defines the maximum area for which a reconnaissance permit, PL or ML may be granted.
 The Central Government, if of the opinion that it is in the interest of any mineral, may grant reconnaissance permit, PL or ML in respect of any area which not compact or contiguous.